abarchi/git-continuous/README.md

 * Change commit using rebase
 * Merge --squash

-6. Pull request :

-* Modifying a branch
-* Create a pull request
-* Review and merge
-* Merge conflicts

 > ** Each directory is a chapter and in each chapter you will also see a README file specific to the topic. **